 As well as support from school staff, your child may require the support of additional outside agencies who may offer the school advice about strategies to support your child or may work directly with your child and your family.

 As well as having dedicated teaching assistants in every class, we also have additional teaching assistants who deliver planned interventions throughout the school to identified pupils.
 The school also employs its own speech and language therapist who provides targeted support to identified pupils.
-We also have a dedicated family worker who is able to provide support to children with social and emotional difficulties.
-Our family worker also plays a key role in supporting your child’s attendance.

 On occasion, additional agencies may be asked to provide support for your child.
 These may include, but are not limited to: